-ALVIS OWEN GEORGE, JR. (1929-2001)Born in Roanoke Rapids NC, George exhibited early talent in painting, drawing, and music.
-He was in the first class of the newly formed School of Design at NCSU under Henry Kamphoefner.
+ALVIS OWEN GEORGE, JR. (1929-2001)Born in Roanoke Rapids NC, Alvis George exhibited early talent in painting, drawing, and music.
+He was in the first class of the new 1948 School of Design at NCSU under Henry Kamphoefner.
 He and others turned an old industrial space on Hillsborough Street into a huge loft apartment which became the school's social center.
-When Mies Van Der Rohe came to visit, that's where they had the party.
-He was also close friends with Gil Slack.
-After graduation, George served as an officer in the Air Force during Korea.
-Then George embarked upon a passionate and prolific design career spanning five decades.
-He worked for Carter Williams in Raleigh until 1960 when he moved to Asheboro to be Director of Design for J. Hyatt Hammond.
-George was part of the team designing the original master plan for the North Carolina Zoological Park.
-After that, he was Chief Architectural Designer for the local office of Black & Veatch.
-He was an independent architect starting in 1991.
+When Mies Van Der Rohe came to visit, that's where they had the famous party where Mies fell down the stairs and they thought he was dead.
+He was also close friends with architect Gil Slack.

 Years unknown - Several houses in Roanoke Rapids NC.